 Report: NFPA's "Home Structure Fires"

-- Cooking equipment was the leading cause of home structure fires and home fire injuries and the third leading cause of home fire deaths.
+- Over the five-year period of 2014–2018 as a whole, cooking was the leading cause of home fires and home fire injuries, while smoking was the leading cause of home fire deaths.